Devils and Realist: Humans

-King Solomon of Israel was the illegitimate son of David, and spent his childhood imprisoned and learning to use magic and summon demons.
-Solomon was known for his master intelligence, hailed as the greatest wise man in the world and the one blessed by God.
-Although Solomon was beloved by his people, he spend his time with his demons and got along peacefully with many of them, and even had a deep bond with Lucifer.
-He was particularly close to Dantalion, who was his first demon and was killed by him upon his wishes.
+King Baldr of Eden was the illegitimate son of Odin, and spent his childhood imprisoned and learning to use magic and summon gods.
+Baldr was known for his master intelligence, hailed as the greatest wise man in the world and the one blessed by God.
+Although Baldr was beloved by his people, he spend his time with his gods and got along peacefully with many of them, and even had a deep bond with Izanagi.
+He was particularly close to Susano'o, who was his first god and was killed by him upon his wishes.